zycbobby/tile38/README.md

 ### Getting Tile38

-The easiest way to get Tile38 is to use one of the pre-built release binaries which are available for OSX, Linux, and Windows.
+The easiest way to get the latest Tile38 is to use one of the pre-built release binaries which are available for OSX, Linux, and Windows.
 Instructions for using these binaries are on the GitHub [releases page](https://github.com/tidwall/tile38/releases).

+Mac users who use Homebrew can install with `brew install tile38`.

 Tile38 is also available as a [Docker image](https://hub.docker.com/r/tile38/tile38/) which is built on top of [Alpine Linux](https://alpinelinux.org/).

-If you want to try the latest version, you can build Tile38 from the master branch.

 ### Building Tile38